 Rob Flynn is one half of the brother-sister duo behind Dublin rockers The Winter Passing who have been making waves since the release of their debut album ‘A Different Space of Mind’ in 2015.

 The quintet followed up their debut with the EP ‘Double Exposure' in 2017 and have been touring Europe and the US extensively ever since.
-The band released their first new music in two years in the shape of single Original Sin earlier this year and are due to play a home town show upstairs in Whelan's on October 3rd.
+The band released their first new music in two years in the shape of single Original Sin in 2019 and have since followed it up with new single Resist.

-We caught up with Rob as The Winter Passing prepare for the unlikeliest of gigs this weekend when they will go head to head with UK act Milk Teeth playing the music of Britpop legends Blur and Oasis at their record company's Big Day Out event.
+We caught up with Rob as The Winter Passing prepared for the unlikeliest of gigs when they went head-to-head with UK act Milk Teeth playing the music of Britpop legends Blur and Oasis at their record company's Big Day Out event.

 Your debut album ‘A Different Space of Mind’ turned four recently (September 18th).
 How has your space of mind changed since then?